- Clinical science

 - The fertilized, female mite tunnels into the superficial skin layer (stratum corneum), forming burrows in which she lays her eggs and deposits feces (scybala).

-- After laying up to 240 eggs over the course of 2 months, the female parasite dies on site.
+- After 2 months, the female parasite dies on site.

 - Following a period of 3 weeks, the larvae mature into adult mites, maintaining the infestation cycle.